NegativeCharge/the_ym2149_music_conversions_archive/README.md

-# the_ym2149_music_conversions_archive
+# The YM2149 Music Conversions Archive

- Music conversions from various platfrorms to Atari ST YM2149 .ym format
+Music conversions from various platforms to Atari ST YM2149 .ym format

+Files are LHA compressed, with a 2000000Hz chip frequency.